 Read Danau Tanu’s publications on Third Culture Kids, international education and other related topics.
 To access academic articles that are not publicly available, please contact Danau.

-December 2020 (Forthcoming paperback release).
+December 2020.
 Growing Up in Transit: The Politics of Belonging at an International School.
 Berghahn Books: New York.
-(Get 25% discount on pre-orders.)
+(Click here for 25% discount code.
+Promo ends January.)

 October 14, 2020.
 Osmosis: When Children Internalize Racism Through School.
 The International Educator.

 September 16, 2020.
 Strange Bedfellows.
 The International Educator.